What information do we collect from you?

 How long do we keep hold of your information?

-Only for as long as it is needed, and we only hold the minimum amount of information we need.
+Only for as long as it is needed.

-We continually update and review our personal data – to make sure what we have stored is correct and up-to-date.
+We continually update and review this to make sure what we have stored is correct and up-to-date and we only store your data in the UK.

 How can I access the information you hold about me?

 Contact us.
 If you want to review the information we hold about you, or want to update it, contact us at firstname.lastname@example.org and quote your full name.
-We will process your Subject Access Request (SAR) within two weeks.
+We will process your request within four weeks.

-Our Data Protection Officer is Michael Buchan; however, we have a company-wide culture of the importance of data protection and data privacy.
+Our Data Protection Officer is Alan Anderson; however, we have a company-wide culture of the importance of data protection and data privacy.

 [i] Your individual rights: